-Looking to watch 'Death Row Uncut' in the comfort of your own home?
-Discovering a streaming service to buy, rent, download, or watch the -directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.
+Want to behold the glory that is 'Death Row Uncut' on your TV, phone, or tablet?
+Discovering a streaming service to buy, rent, download, or watch the -directed movie via subscription can be a challenge, so we here at Moviefone want to do right by you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Death Row Uncut' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Death Row Uncut' right now, here are some particulars about the documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Death Row Uncut' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Death Row Uncut' right now, here are some specifics about the documentary flick.

 'Death Row Uncut' Release Dates